Ki Smith Gallery

-Ki Smith Gallery is an art gallery in the East Village of New York City.
+Ki Smith Gallery is an art gallery on the Lower East Side of New York City.
 Founded in 2018 by Ki Smith the gallery focuses on long lasting relationships with New York based artists, "drawing inspiration from dealers of the 1970s-like Richard Bellamy or Paula Cooper-who were often the same age or not much older than the artists they represented."

 History

 Ki Smith opened Ki Smith Gallery in 2018 with an inaugural event in collaboration with Ryan Bock titled the Bock Brick Benefit.
-Many of the original artists working with Ki Smith Gallery were also associated with Smith’s previous gallery and underground nightclub (Apostrophe NYC) which he ran from 2012 to 2018.
-The gallery was best known for its guerilla art exhibitions at the Whitney Museum and MoMA PS1.
+Many of the original artists working with Ki Smith Gallery were also associated with Smith's previous gallery and underground nightclub (Apostrophe NYC) which he ran from 2012 to 2018.
+The gallery was best known for its guerilla art exhibitions at the Whitney Museum, The Met Breuer, and MoMA PS1.